 Eli Manning secured his second most valuable player award by leading the New York Giants to a second upset over the New England Patriots.
 Aaron Rodgers won his first and only Super Bowl and Super Bowl MVP with the 2010 Green Bay Packers.

-Brady etched his name into the NFL history books two more times in the 2010s.
+Brady etched his name into the NFL history books two more times in the 2010s with the New England Patriots.
 Brady’s BFF, Julian Edelman, is the lone wide receiver to win the MVP in the 2010s.

 |XLV||Aaron Rodgers||Green Bay Packers||QB|